Shruti1115/Shruti1115/README.md

 #### Hi Guys,
 I am Dr. Shruti Sheth.
 I did Ph.D. in Computational Mathematics.
-Earlier I was working as an Assistant Professor in Mathematics Department in SCET engineering college, India.
+Earlier I was working as an Assistant Professor and was teaching numerous engineering mathematics subjects in an engineering college in India.
 After moving to New Zealand, nowadays I am making Interactive and Insightful Dashboards using Power BI, Excel and SQL report using MSSQL and MySQL Databases.
+My Analystical and problem solving skills in Mathematics and Statestics, converting complex data sets into actionable insights, ETL/ELT process, Data Transformation, Data Modelling, Data Processing, Data visualizations and Report makings are my highlighted technical key skills.

 # Display the output
 print("New Python file")